 PITTSBURGH (AP) -Evgeni Malkin is staying in Pittsburgh for quite some time.

-The Penguins signed the MVP finalist to a five-year extension on Wednesday, a deal that will keep him under contract until the 2013-14 season.
-The 21-year-old forward still has one year left on his initial three-year entry level contract.
+The Penguins signed the MVP finalist to a five-year extension worth $43.5 million on Wednesday, a deal that will keep him under contract until the 2013-14 season.
+The 21-year-old forward still has one year left on his initial three-year, entry level contract.

 Signing Malkin was key to the Penguins, who lost Marian Hossa to the Stanley Cup champion Detroit Red Wings earlier Wednesday.
-Malkin could've become a free agent after next season if he didn't have a new deal.
+Without a new deal, Malkin could have become a free agent after next season.
+That led to speculation that Malkin could be dealt by the Penguins.

-Malkin is arguably the team's best player besides Sidney Crosby.
+Malkin is arguably the team's best player after Crosby.
 He scored 106 points, including 47 goals, last season and was an All-Star and a finalist for the Hart Trophy, which is given to the NHL's most valuable player.